waghrahul60/TestVerveDevOps/docs/Kubernetes.md

 2. SideCar Container :
-A sidecar container runs alongside the primary application container within a Kubernetes Pod. this is used for logging and monitoring, it will collect the metrics, logs and data from main application.
+A sidecar container runs alongside the primary application container within a Kubernetes Pod. this is used for logging and monitoring, it will collect the metrics, logs, and data from the main application.
 To connect the app with cloudsql Database we need to deploy the Cloud SQL Auth Proxy as a sidecar container alongside your application container in the same pod.
 Configure the proxy with the necessary credentials or service account.

 ### 2. What is the impact of deleting a k8s pause container?